gabrielBusta/gabrielBusta.github.io/content/welcome-to-the-world-of-release-engineering.md

 #### **On Signing 🔏 and CI ✅**

 - **Application Signing:** This process is akin to placing a digital seal of authenticity on software, ensuring its origin and integrity.
-Imagine signing a digital document to certify its credibility; similarly, application signing authenticates software for end users.
+Imagine signing a digital document to certify its credibility; similarly, application signing allows software authors to "sign" the software they publish and guarantee the application has not been altered since it was signed.

 - **Continuous Integration (CI):** Think of CI as the software's regular health check-up.
-It's a process where changes made by developers are frequently integrated and tested.
-This routine ensures that the software remains healthy, catching potential issues early and maintaining consistent quality.
+It's a process where changes made by developers are frequently integrated into the codebase and tested.
+This routine helps the software remains healthy, catching potential issues early.

 ### **The Phases of a Firefox Release**

-[Firefox's approach to releases](https://whattrainisitnow.com/) is highly iterative and user-feedback driven, reflecting the dynamic nature of web browsers.
+[Firefox's approach to releases](https://whattrainisitnow.com/) is highly iterative and user-feedback driven, reflecting the changing nature of web browsers.

 1. [**Nightly:**](https://whattrainisitnow.com/release/?version=nightly) This initial phase, much like a rough draft, is crucial for spotting issues early, and is not yet fully tested.